cubed-dev/cubed/docs/user-guide/memory.md

 4. compress the new array to write to the output Zarr array.

 So a basic operation like this requires up to four times as much memory as the chunk itself.
 More complex operations can require more memory, and in particular reduction operations like `sum` or `mean` can work more efficiently if there is more memory available.

+A common container size is around 2GB, so this is a reasonable size for setting `allowed_mem`.
+In this case a good chunk size would be 100MB, which is a factor of 20 smaller than `allowed_mem`, allowing plenty of room for reduction operations.